-The London plant-tree (Platanus × acerifolia) is a large deciduous tree that is quite resilient in urban conditions.
-This tree is a cross between two other sycamore species: Platanus occidentalis (American sycamore) and Platanus orientalis (Oriental plane).
+The London plane tree (Platanus × acerifolia) is a very large deciduous tree that is quite resilient in urban conditions.
+This tree is a cross between two sycamore species: Platanus occidentalis (American sycamore) and Platanus orientalis (Oriental plane).

 Propagation is carried out through cuttings or from the seeds that break off from the fruit ball in the fall and spread through the air.
 Grafting is used to preserve the traits of cultivated varieties.

 - 'Liberty' is a U.S. National Arboretum introduction, a quick-growing variety with a pyramidal shape.
 It has a good tolerance for mildew, anthracnose, heat, and drought.

 - 'Columbia' resists mildew and anthracnose, and has dark green leaves.

 - 'Metzam' (Metroshade) is a fast-growing variety with a pyramid shape.
 Another disease-resistant cultivar, this one has leaves that emerge with a reddish color that quickly become a lustrous green.

 - 'Mirkovec' is a dwarf variety with a shrubby growth habit and unusual variegated lobed leaves with pink, cream, and bronze colors.